 Yes, you read that right.
 There is some truth behind this myth.
 This is because people with darker skin tones naturally produce more melanin, which allows fewer UV rays to penetrate their skin.
 Medium dark skin actually blocks out nearly twice as many UV rays as white skin.
 But while this added melanin can block UV rays and protect your body from quick burns, it can also be harmful to your body.
 As more melanin is added to your body to achieve your new color, this “tan” is actually a sign of sun damage to your body and to your skin cells, which can cause premature aging, burns, and even cancer.

 Because of the skin cell damage the sun causes, one of the major risks of not wearing sunscreen is skin cancer.
 In 2016 there were 4.2 million cases of skin cancer.
 And although the chances of getting skin cancer are much lower in people of color, it can be even more dangerous since it is harder to find and identify.
+However, this changes drastically in those that use bleaching agents to bleach their skin.

 Since skin cancer is less prevalent in people of color, dermatology appointments tend to be scheduled less frequently.
 This means that the early signs of skin cancer such as freckles, scabs, or skin discoloration go unnoticed.
 Along with this, African-Americans tend to develop skin cancer in places that get little sun exposure such as the bottoms of feet and palms.
 This again makes the cancer more difficult to find, which leads to people with more melanin being diagnosed at a later stage, leading to a greater chance of mortality for people of color with this disease.